FerniCuesta/taller-master-ugr/README.md

 # taller-master-ugr
 A repository to showcase how GitHub works to master students

-# Master Level Exercises
+# Master Level Exercise

 Welcome to the Master level!
-These advanced exercises will teach you about rewriting Git history, advanced branching strategies, and using Git hooks for automation.
+This advanced exercise will teach you about rewriting Git history using rebase and amend commits.

-## Exercise 1 - Rewriting History (Rebase, Amend, and Interactive Rebase)
+## Exercise - Rewriting History (Rebase and Amend Commits)
-**Objective**: Learn to rewrite Git history safely and effectively using rebase and amend.
+**Objective**: Learn to rewrite Git history safely and effectively using rebase and amend to create clean, professional commit histories.

+**Tasks**:

-**Tasks - Part A: Amending Commits**:
+### Part 1: Amending Commits
 1. Create a new file `config.txt` with some configuration:
    ```bash
    echo "version=1.0" > config.txt